SimonDegraeve/meteor-jade-handlebars/README.md

     $ mrt add jade-handlebars

-Then, don't forget to run your project using `mrt` instead of `meteor`.
+If you use pre-0.6.0 Meteorite you also need to run your project using `mrt` instead of `meteor`.
+With Meteorite 0.6.0 or newer use `mrt install` to install/update your smart packages and plain `meteor` to run the server.

 ## Todo